rspamd/rspamd.com/doc/modules/elastic.md

 };
 limits = {
-  max_rows = 500; # max logs in one bulk req to elastic and first reason to flush buffer to elastic max_interval = 60; # seconds, if first log in buffer older then interval - flush buffer max_fail = 10;
+  max_rows = 500; # max logs in one bulk req to elastic and first reason to flush buffer to elastic max_interval = 60; # seconds; if the first log in the buffer is older than this interval, flush the buffer max_fail = 10;
 };
 index_template = {